awsdocs/aws-cdk-guide/v2/tagging.md

 `Tags.of(scope).add(key, value)` is the standard way to add tags to constructs in the AWS CDK\.
 Its tree\-walking behavior, which recursively tags all taggable resources under the given scope, is almost always what you want\.
 Sometimes, however, you need to tag a specific, arbitrary construct \(or constructs\)\.

 One such case involves applying tags whose value is derived from some property of the construct being tagged\.
-The standard tagging approach recursively applies the same key and value to all matching resources in the scope, but here, the value could be different for each tagged construct\.
+The standard tagging approach recursively applies the same key and value to all matching resources in the scope\.
+However, here the value could be different for each tagged construct\.

 Tags are implemented using [aspects](aspects.md), and the CDK calls the tag's `visit()` method for each construct under the scope you specified using `Tags.of(scope)`\.
 We can call `Tag.visit()` directly to apply a tag to a single construct\.